Skip to content

 If your primary need is collecting customer feedback and sharing a roadmap, several tools cover that workflow at a fraction of Aha's cost.

-Quackback is free, open source, and self-hosted.
+Quackback is free, open source, and self-hosted, with a managed Quackback Cloud option if you would rather not run it yourself.
 It covers feedback boards, voting, a public roadmap, changelogs, and 23 integrations with no per-user pricing.
-AI features and SSO/OIDC are included on every installation.
+AI features and SSO/OIDC are included on every installation, and an MCP server lets you query and triage feedback directly from your AI tools.
 For teams that want feedback and roadmap functionality without enterprise pricing, it is worth a look.
 See the full comparison of Quackback vs Aha.

 Canny offers a polished hosted experience with a free plan (25 tracked users) and paid plans starting at $19/mo.
 It covers the standard feedback-to-roadmap workflow.
 See Canny pricing for a full breakdown.